-- 1. Fishing is allowed in the waters of the Wenatchee River within one-mile of Dryden Dam, except fishing is not allowed within 25-feet of the entrance of any fishway. - 2.
-Subsistence fishing in the Wenatchee River fishing area is allowed from 6 AM Tuesday to 6 PM Saturday, weekly from July 11 to August 19. - 3.
+- 1. Due to low expected returns of Summer Chinook, subsistence fishing, both hook and line and dipnet, will not be set for 2020. - a.
+Subsistence fishing opportunity will be assessed throughout the season and a fishery may be scheduled if, in the opinion of the Fish and Wildlife Committee, there are Summer Chinook surplus to production needs. - 2.
 Special Gear Restriction for the Wenatchee River: Legal fishing gears for salmon and steelhead are dipnets, setbag nets, or rod and reel with bait or lures having single hooks only.
 Double or treble hooks are prohibited.
-Any other fishing methods, such as snagging of fish, are unlawful. - 4.
+Any other fishing methods, such as snagging of fish, are unlawful. - 3.
 The Fish and Wildlife Committee may, from time to time, authorize the commercial sale of salmon and steelhead taken in the Wenatchee River.